montysecurity/linper/README.md

 - look through /etc/shadow for non-system accounts
 - support for a stealth mode and the ability to clean up after itself
 - place a function in ~/.bashrc to intercept and exfil sudo passwords

+## credit

+huge shoutout to the maintainers and contributers of [GTFOBins](https://gtfobins.github.io/) as their great resource laid the groundwork for much of this tool

+also, thanks to Null Byte and [this article](https://null-byte.wonderhowto.com/how-to/steal-ubuntu-macos-sudo-passwords-without-any-cracking-0194190/) for the idea and some of the code behind the _Sudo Hijack Attack_ as implemented in this tool

 ## usage